BunnyNoBugs/arxiv-rag/README.md

 Uses the GPTunnelLLM class, seamlessly integrated with the GPTunnel API, offering configurable model settings.

 💬 Conversation History
-Keeps track of past interactions to:

-- Ensure coherent and contextually aware responses.
+Keeps track of past interactions to ensure coherent and contextually aware responses.
-- Enhance conversational continuity over multiple exchanges.

-📜 Flexible Prompt Design
+📜 Prompt Design
 Utilizes a structured prompt template that dynamically integrates:

 - Context from retrieved documents.